queryluke/masseffect-5e-data/data/rules/making-an-attack.md

 The target must be no more than one size larger than you and must be within your reach.
 Instead of making an attack roll, you make a Strength (Athletics) check contested by the target's Strength (Athletics) or Dexterity (Acrobatics) check (the target chooses the ability to use).
-If you win the contest, you either knock the target prone or push it 2 meters away from you.
+If you win the contest, you either knock the target prone or push it <me-distance length="5" />
+away from you.

 <me-source-reference pages="94-96"></me-source-reference>